The Legend Learn more about the life of August Giesen

 Eventually August returned to his roots at the Emperor’s Court Hotel in Wuppertal.
 His experience and charm enabled him to become Hotel Director before he bought the hotel.
 As hotelier his ‘tasting’ trips through Europe became legendary, as he wasn’t shy about indulging in the wine he wanted to sell.

 Its this love of life, warm hospitality and appreciation of food and wine which has been passed down to Theo, Alex and Marcel Giesen the founders of New Zealand’s Marlborough’s based Giesen Wines.
 The three brothers inherited their grandfather August’s love for life and adventure, starting their own winery in New Zealand.
-Now everyone can taste a little of August’s personality and zest for life with a range of wines created in his memory, the first of which is The August 1888 Sauvignon Blanc.
+Now everyone can taste a little of August’s personality and zest for life with a wine created in his memory – The August Marlborough Sauvignon Blanc.